cdavidrf/AutomaticSummarizer/README.md

 - Text Vectorization: Techniques like TF-IDF, Cohere, and Jina AI are used to convert text into numerical vectors.
 - Similarity Calculation: The similarity between text vectors is calculated using metrics like cosine similarity.
 - Graph Creation: Graphs are created using similarity matrices to represent the text structure.
-- Finding Connected Components: Connected components are identified within the graph structure to capture meaningful clusters of sentences.
+- Connected Components Computation: Connected components are identified within the graph structure to capture meaningful clusters of sentences.
 - Representative Sentence Selection: The MMR technique is used to select the most relevant sentences for the final summary.
 - Sentence Fusion: Selected sentences are fused to generate abstractive summaries.
 - Results Evaluation: Evaluation metrics such as ROUGE and BERTScore are calculated to assess the quality of the generated summaries.